onato/onato.github.io/_posts/projects/2012-05-23-bike-computer.md

 backgroundColor: "#ffffff"
 categories: projects
 ---
-BikeComputer shows you important training data and allows you to record your training sessions.
-By creating a training diary you could track your progress over time and help keep yourself and your motivation levels in great shape.
-On top of your training route BikeComputer displays and records…
+BikeComputer showed you important training data and allowed you to record your training sessions.
+By creating a training diary, you could track your progress over time and help keep yourself and your motivation levels in great shape.
+BikeComputer was later integrated into [BikeMap](https://www.bikemap.net/).

 * Time
 * Speed